Departmental Resources and Services

 Departmental Seminars Heading link

-The weekly seminar series is held on Thursday afternoons.
-Outside speakers, faculty and students are invited to speak on topics of general interest.
+The department has a seminar series every semester.
+Outside speakers, faculty and students are invited to speak on research topics of general interest.
 The purpose of the seminars is to provide a forum for the dissemination of new ideas, new concepts, and new developments in the Earth and Environmental Sciences.
 Refreshments are served before or after the seminar, depending on the semester’s scheduling, in the Department Lounge (2460 SES).

 All graduate students are expected to attend.
-Graduate students are expected to register for EAES 595, Departmental Seminar, each semester (1 hr., graded S/U) in residence.
+Graduate students are expected to register for EAES 595, Departmental Seminar, each semester (1 credit hour, graded S/U) in residence.
 Attendance will be taken at each seminar; unexcused non-attendance can lead to a grade of Unsatisfactory.

 Graduate students have the opportunity to invite one speaker of their own choosing each semester and to host that speaker.
 Additional speakers may be suggested at any time for consideration by the seminar chairperson.
 Seminar notices include the name of each speaker’s faculty host, so that interested students can arrange to meet independently with the speaker.

 General rules for graduate student interaction with the departmental office staff are as follows: